RAD: How to Apply

 If you are a current or returning student, proceed to the next steps listed below.

 Be aware of RAD program application dates and deadlines.
 We admit 16 students each summer session.
-Applications must be received by the last Friday in January by 5 p.m. to be considered for the class starting the following June.
+Applications for the class starting in June 2025 are being accepted until Friday, Feb.
+7, 2025 at 5 p.m.

-This checklist does not guarantee admission into the LLCC Radiography (RAD) program.
-It is to be used for guiding purposes only and to assist the student in determining if ready to apply to the program.
+This checklist does not guarantee admission into the program.
+It is to be used for advising purposes only and to assist the student in determining if she/he is ready to apply to the program.

-It is the student’s responsibility to notify LLCC Admission/Records/Registration when requirements have been met.
+It is the student’s responsibility to notify LLCC Admissions when requirements have been met.
+Applications must be turned in by the second Friday of February at 5 p.m., to be considered for that year’s summer semester program start.

-5. Demonstrate placement out of MAT 092 (within the last five years).
+6. Demonstrate placement into college level math (within the last five years).

-10. Submit the Radiography program application with the assistance of an LLCC student success coach.
+10. Submit the radiography program application with the assistance of a health professions student success coach.

 • EGL 101 Composition I